 and 2050 climate neutral goals will target supply chains to reach an acceptable standard – something the RSPO is well placed to achieve.
 The body’s progress has also spurred the Malaysian

-governments to create their own standards which, along with RSPO, are trying to establish a stronger link between sustainable practices and a licence to operate.
+and Indonesia governments to create their own standards which, along with RSPO, are trying to establish a stronger link between sustainable practices and a licence to operate.

 Climate change focus